m0-foundation/evm-m-extensions/README.md

   - Index updates occur via bridging, not time-based growth
   - Uses an external `rateOracle` for fee calculation
   - Inherits most behavior from `MYieldFee`

+- **`JMIExtension`**
+  - Wraps `$M` token into a non-rebasing equivalent with a "Just Mint It" (JMI) backing model
+  - Allows minting by depositing `$M` or other approved collateral assets, assuming a 1:1 peg
+  - All yield is consolidated and claimable by a single, designated `yieldRecipient`
+  - Includes pausing functionality, asset freezes, and caps on non-`$M` collateral
+  - Inherits core `MExtension` functionality and yield direction from `MYieldToOne`

 ---